 The best oil for zero-turn mowers, according to gravely, is the 20w-50 or 15w-50 synthetic oil.

-What happens if you don't change oil in lawn mower?
+What happens if you don’t change the oil in lawn mower?

 If you don’t change the oil or use the wrong oil or the oil level gets low, you will end up with an overheated engine that tends to shut down quickly.
 And this will lead to damage to the engine compartments which its warranty won’t cover.
 So, it is recommended to change the oil after 25 hours of use in case of push mowers and 50 hours of service in case of ride-on mowers.